Kansas City, Missouri: Professional soccer

 The Kansas City Wiz became a charter member of Major League Soccer in 1996.
 It was renamed the Kansas City Wizards in 1997.
 In 2011, the team was renamed Sporting Kansas City and moved to its new stadium Children's Mercy Park in Kansas City, Kansas.
 It won the MLS Cup twice, the Supporters' Shield once, and the US Open Cup four times.

 FC Kansas City played from 2013 to 2017 in the National Women's Soccer League; the team's home games were held at Swope Soccer Village.
 They won the NWSL in 2014 and 2015.
 The team folded after the 2017 season and its assets were transferred to Utah Royals FC.
 After the 2020 season, the Utah Royals folded and its assets were transferred to a new Kansas City team, now known as the Kansas City Current.
 The Current moved to Children's Mercy Park after spending their first season at Legends Field, where they were known as KC NWSL.
+On October 6, 2022, the team's ownership broke ground on an 11,500-seat soccer-specific stadium called CPKC Stadium on the Berkley Riverfront Park, which opened by March 2024.

 Kansas City was selected on June 16, 2022, as one of the eleven US host cities for the 2026 FIFA World Cup.